AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Pedagogue.md

 Given more time, I would have liked to delve deeper into individual student challenges and preferences in French.
 Despite this, I believe I effectively communicated grades and progress, emphasizing empathy and support.
 It became clear that such personal interactions are invaluable for students, offering insights into their learning progress and fostering a positive learning environment.
 This example serves as further evidence that one of my strengths lays in establishing good contact with my students and making sure the expectations within the subject are clear.
 This feedback received by my colleague, Native Speaker Amandine Coutard, accentuates these traits in written form:

+**Picture 30: Screenshot of feedback from my colleague at Vathorst College, Amandine Coutard, on ability to set clear expectations in communication with students and buidling relationships:**
 ![Screenshot (431)](https://github.com/user-attachments/assets/ba2f8fab-e120-4d10-9b8f-73655aac6b62)